bryantt123/id-assignment-2/README.md

 - As a low commitment Genshin Impact player, I would want some sort of motivation to complete my quests in addition to the rewards in earn in-game, so that I can feel a bigger sense of accomplishment.
 - As a Genshin Impact player who has not logged onto the game in a long time, I would want a way to keep track of all my quests, so that I know which quest I should complete first before proceeding onto the next one.
-- As a regular user on Genshin Quest, I want something that makes Genshin Quest different from other checklists, so that I would stick with Genshin Quest instead of using a regular checklist like Microsoft To-do or such.
+- As a regular user on Genshin Quest, I want something that makes Genshin Quest different from other checklists, so that I would stick with Genshin Quest instead of using a regular checklist like Microsoft To-do.

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...z

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Introduction/Landing Page: Brief explanation of what Genshin Quest has to offer to users.
+- Sign-up: Users can sign up using their email and desired password as well as input their own username in order to save their quests later on
+- Log-in: Users can login and continue from where they left off on their previous session in Genshin Quest
+- Quest List: Users can create a quest that they want to complete, and it can be put into categories marked by the different regions in Genshin Impact.
+    - Mark as completed: Users will gain experience points and coins for completing their quests.
+This will save into RESTdb so that player stats can be tracked.
+    - Edit quest: Quests can be edited in case users have a change of mind.
+This will change the current quest that is stored in RESTdb.
+    - Delete quest: Quests can be deleted in case users want to delete them.
+This will delete the current quest stored in RESTdb.
+- Shop: Users can spend their coins earned through completing quests on new characters.
+These characters are from Genshin Impact.

 ### Features Left to Implement
-- Login/Signup - Users will be able to keep their progress and ongoing quests by saving them inside of an account that they have to create.
-- Checklist - Users can input new quests into their checklist and mark them as completed, edit them or delete them.
-- User inventory - Users can see the items they have acquired so far through opening chests in this page.
-- Equip item - Users can equip new items to replace their old items and upgrade their stats.
-- Stat upgrade - Users can spend their upgrades earned from leveling up and upgrade their strength or health points.
-- Shop system - Users can buy chests through the shop using coins that they have earned from completing quests or killing bosses.
-These chests will have weapons that they can equip.
-- Boss fight - Users can select a boss to fight.
-Fight will have 2 choices, attack or run.
-Attack will show simple moves that they can use to attack the boss.
-Run will run away from the boss and stop the fight.
-- Post boss fight - Users will earn experience and/or a chest if they defeat the boss.
+- Character select page

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+- HTML5
+- CSS
+- JavaScript
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.
+- RESTdb Collections
+- Lottie Animations
+-

 ## Testing